gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and brightened once again
 to cast a comforting white light on the ground in front of them.

-The door was open just enough for the bot to scrape through.
+The bot was only barely able to squeeze through the doorway.
-Maddy and Sindy waited outside, hearts pounding, until Dockety said,
+Maddy and Sindy waited,
+hearts pounding,
+until they heard Dockety say,
 "It appears unoccupied."
-Maddy shooed her sister through and then followed.
+Maddy shooed her sister inside and then followed her.

-They found themselves in an empty room.
+They found themselves in a large, empty room.
 The walls and roof were bare concrete blocks, and the floor was blanketed with dried mud and blown leaves.
-Dockety turned to shine its flashlight on a rust-streaked sign fastened opposite the door that read,
+Dockety turned to shine its chest light on a rust-streaked sign fastened opposite the door that read,
 "Emergency Defenses Control Station".
 A black glass panel and a metal keyhole were set into the wall beside the sign.